cfpb/design-system/docs/pages/photography.md

   ### Performance

-  When placing photos on consumerfinance.gov pages, be mindful of how they may impact the page’s performance, such as how long it takes for the page to load.
+  When deciding to use photos on consumerfinance.gov pages, be mindful of how they may impact the page’s performance, such as how long it takes for the page to load.
 This is an important consideration, as some users may not have broadband internet.

   * Avoid using multiple photos on a page, as this can significantly weigh down the page.